matde-je/push_swap/README.md

 # push_swap
-Sorting numbers with Radix Algorithm and Static Stacks.
+Sorting numbers using Radix Algorithm and static stacks.